dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 ## Resource filters

-*Resource filters:

 * Implement either the `IResourceFilter` or `IAsyncResourceFilter` interface,
 * Their execution wraps most of the filter pipeline.
 * Only [Authorization filters](#authorization-filters) run before Resource filters.

-Resource filters are especially useful if you need to short-circuit most of the work a request is doing.
+Resource filters are useful to short-circuit most of the work a request is doing.
 For example, a caching filter can avoid the rest of the pipeline if the response is in the cache.

 The [short circuiting resource filter](#short-circuiting-resource-filter) shown earlier is one example of a resource filter.
 Another example is [DisableFormValueModelBindingAttribute](https://github.com/aspnet/Entropy/blob/rel/1.1.1/samples/Mvc.FileUpload/Filters/DisableFormValueModelBindingAttribute.cs):